Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The name of the Corporation must include one of the following designators at the end of the business name:

-- Or an abbreviation of one of those words – Corp., Inc., Co., or Ltd.
+• Or an abbreviation for one of those words: Corp., Inc., Co., or Ltd.

 A comma may be used after the business name and before the designator.
 For example, “Common Grounds Coffee Inc.” and “Common Grounds Coffee, Inc.” are both acceptable.

 If there is a name you want but are not ready to register the Corporation, you can file the Application for Reservation of Name with the South Dakota Secretary of State.
-The name reservation will hold a name for up to 120 days at the cost of $25.
+The name reservation will hold a name for up to 120 days.

 While a Corporation has to select a unique name that another South Dakota Corporation isn’t using, that doesn’t guarantee that the name isn’t currently used by someone else.
 Before registering a Corporation name, be sure to do a trademark search to verify it is available for you to use.